SeanJ88/EC2-Auto-recovery/README.md

 Each Function in Lib.js will have example JSON responses which can be amended to test each functionality of the Lambda Functions.

-Currently the JSON data will have information to test the Lambda Functions to have the correct criteria for the Subscriber Lambda and the correct Criteria to fully test the Resolver Lambda.
+Currently, the JSON data will have information to test the Lambda Functions to have the correct criteria for the Subscriber Lambda and the correct Criteria to fully test the Resolver Lambda.